-1. To be eligible for first appointment as an International Technical Controller, the Official must fulfill the following requirements:

-- a) Age: have not reached the age of seventy (70) in the calendar year of the nomination. - b) Background: - (i) have been included at least as International Judge in the two (2) consecutive annual ISU Communications listing such Officials positions immediately preceding the nomination; - (ii) have the highest knowledge of the discipline concerned with regards to the technical aspects; - (iii) possess good communication skills; - (iv) be able to take directions and work within a team environment. - c) Service: have served, during the twenty-four (24) months preceding July 31st of the calendar year of the nomination, as a Technical Controller in two (2) National Competitions (as per Rule 901, paragraph 9.a).

-- d) Seminar attendance: completes an ISU Seminar for first appointment of International Technical Controllers (see Rule 907). - e) Examination: passes successfully the ISU Examination to become an International Technical Controller.

-2. To be eligible for annual re-appointment as an International Technical Controller, the Official must fulfill the following requirements:

-- a) Age: have not reached the age of seventy (70) in the calendar year of the nomination. - b) Service: have served, during the twenty-four (24) months preceding July 31st of the calendar year of the nomination, as a Technical Controller in two (2) International Competitions (as per Rule 901 paragraph 9.b) or National Competitions (as per Rule 901, paragraph 9.a). - c) Seminar attendance: have completed, during the thirty-six (36) months preceding July 31st of the calendar year of the nomination, an ISU Seminar for first appointment or re-appointment of International Technical Controllers (see Rule 907).
-An ISU Seminar for re-appointment of International Technical Controller may also be a webinar organized and controlled by the respective Technical Committee(s). - d) Consequences of not meeting the service and/or seminar attendance requirements are listed in Rule 901, paragraph 6.
+- 1. To be eligible for first appointment as an International Technical Controller, the Official must fulfill the following requirements: - Age: have not reached the age of seventy in the calendar year of the nomination. - b) Background: - have been included at least as International Judge in the two consecutive annual ISU Communications listing such Officials positions immediately preceding the nomination; - (ii) have the highest knowledge of the discipline concerned with regards to the technical aspects; - (iii) possess good communication skills; - (iv) be able to take directions and work within a team environment. - c) Service: have served, during the 24 months preceding July 31st of the calendar year of the nomination, as a Technical Controller in two National Competitions (as per Rule 901, paragraph 9.a). - d) Seminar attendance: completes an ISU Seminar for first appointment of International Technical Controllers (see Rule 907). - e) Examination: passes successfully the ISU Examination to become an International Technical Controller. - 2.
+To be eligible for annual re-appointment as an International Technical Controller, the Official must fulfill the following requirements: - a) Age: have not reached the age of seventy in the calendar year of the nomination. - b) Service: have served, during the 24 months preceding July 31st of the calendar year of the nomination, as a Technical Controller in two International Competitions (as per Rule 901 paragraph 9.b) or National Competitions (as per Rule 901, paragraph 9.a). - c) Seminar attendance: have completed, during the 36 months preceding July 31st of the calendar year of the nomination, an ISU d) Consequences of not meeting the service and/or seminar attendance requirements are listed in Rule 901, paragraph 6.